List of power stations in India

 The following lists name many of the utility power stations in India.

-Kudankulam Nuclear Power Plant with an installed capacity of 2,000 MW.
+Kudankulam Nuclear Power Plant has an installed capacity of 2,000 MW.
 This station is being expanded to 6,000 MW capacity.

 Conventional

 Nuclear power

 As of 30 April 2025, India has 25 operational nuclear reactors with a installed capacity of 8880 MW (1.9 % of total installed capacity) accounting for around 3% of electricity generation.
-10 more reactors with total capacity of 8000 MW are under construction.
+Ten more reactors with total capacity of 8000 MW are under construction.